The investment factor

 It’s important to allow for our own psychology in relation to investments.
 It’s often said that the best investment strategy is the one you can stick to given that chopping and changing is what can cause significant costs and underperformance.
 So even if investing fully in equities produces the best long-term return in most cases, if the resulting volatility means we can’t sleep at night and make poor decisions when markets crash, we’d better amend our strategy to one we can cope with psychologically.

-We’ll also explore common behavioural biases that can lead to poor decision making by individual investors.
-My aim is to equip you to make your own decisions rather than designing a strategy for you.
+This factor also explores common behavioural biases that can lead to poor decision making by individual investors.
+The aim of this online resource to equip you to make your own decisions rather than designing a strategy for you.

 How to invest in line with ethical values is an increasingly important consideration but is also something of a hornet’s nest.
 How do divestment, engagement and impact strategies differ, and which allows you to align your financial needs, investment beliefs and moral values?
 This is important to cover as part of investment approach.

-I will also of course help you understand the role of different practical investment vehicles: pensions, ISAs, platform investments and different ways to use them together to meet investment goals.
+This factor also contains blog posts to help you understand the role of different practical investment vehicles: pensions, ISAs, platform investments and different ways to use them together to meet investment goals.

 Have a look at the next factor — transition.